 To check permissions in a view, use has a _perm method or a decorator.
 The User object provides the method has_perm(perm, obj=None), where perm is “.” and returns True if the user has the permission.

 You can also use a decorator ‘permission_required(perm, login_url=None, raise_exception=False)’.
 This decorator also takes permission in the form “.”.
 Additionally, it also takes a login_url which can be used to pass the URL to your login/error page.
 If the user does not have the required permission, then he will be redirected to this URL.

 @permission_required(‘blog.can_publish_blog’, login_url=’/signin/’) def publish_blog(request): …

-If you have a class based view then you can use “PermissionRequiredMixin”.
-You can pass one or multiple permission to permission_required parameter.
+If you have a class-based view then you can use “PermissionRequiredMixin”.
+You can pass one or many permissions to the permission_required parameter.

 from Django.contrib.auth.mixins import PermissionRequiredMixin

 The permissions of the logged in user are stored in the template variable.
 You can check for a particular permission within an app.

 A common question that plagues developers:“Where do I put my permission check, decorator or middleware?”.
 To answer this question, you just need to know if your access control rule is global or specific to a few views.